spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/the-docker-sdk.md

       1. Removes the sync volume
       2. Terminates Mutagen
       3. Creates the volume
-   2. Builds app images in CLI with the `docker build` command.
+   2. Builds app images in CLI with the `docker/sdk build` command.
-   3. Tags application images with the `docker tag` command.
+   3. Tags application images with the `docker/sdk tag` command.
    4. Mounts codebase with the following commands:
       - `install composer`
       - `install -s build`